jrenato/godot-roll-a-ball/docs/low-priorities.md

 I copied the floor and wall meshes (and their respective StaticBodies and CollisionShapes) from the tileset to two new scenes, `DamageFloor` and `DamageWall`, and added a `CollisionShape` to each of them.

+I also added a new, bright red material, to make it clear that they are dangerous.

-First I considered to add the DeathArea to them to detect when the player enters the area, but that meant that the player's PickupArea would trigger the death (through `_on_area_entered`), not the Rigidbody itself (through `_on_body_entered`).
+For collision detection, first I considered to add the DeathArea to them to detect when the player enters the area, but that meant that the player's PickupArea would trigger the death (through `_on_area_entered`), not the Rigidbody itself (through `_on_body_entered`).
 Since the PickupArea has a bigger CollisionShape than the Rigidbody, it resulted in the player dying before even touching the damage floor and wall.

 Instead, I kept them as just StaticBodies and added them to a new group named `damage`.